LisaLi525/Feature-Analysis-for-Classification/README.md

 - `main_analysis.py`: The primary script containing data processing, analysis, and modeling.
 - `data/`: Directory for datasets (ensure to replace placeholder paths with actual data paths).
 - `visuals/`: Directory for saving generated visualizations.

-## Contributing

-Contributions to InsightfulCruiseAnalytics are welcome!
-Please refer to `CONTRIBUTING.md` for guidelines on contributing.

-## License

-This project is licensed under the MIT License - see `LICENSE.md` for details.

 ## Acknowledgments